- Educational media creation

 - Clear plan for how the teaching & learning innovation will be shared, scaled, or otherwise sustained

-- Realistic budget with justification for each item
+- Realistic budget with justification for each item and relevant quotes for software subscriptions/platforms, IT-related technology/devices, and other equipment, materials, and resources

 - Clear description of the benchmarks or metrics that will be used to assess the impact of the project